fluid-project/jira-to-11ty/src/issues/SJRK-10.md

 Given this, we should implement a prototype of the components required to record audio stories.

-@@Alan Harnum has [implemented a prototype audio recorder](https://github.com/waharnum/transcribingRecorder) that also includes the ability to transcribe voice recordings using the Web Speech Recognition APIs.
+Alan Harnum has [implemented a prototype audio recorder](https://github.com/waharnum/transcribingRecorder) that also includes the ability to transcribe voice recordings using the Web Speech Recognition APIs.

 I have [refactored this implementation](https://github.com/colinbdclark/transcribingRecorder/tree/componentization) and am progressively adding new functionality such as: